Filipino Americans: Industry and jobs

 The representation of Filipino Americans employed in health care is high.
 Other sectors of the economy where Filipino Americans have significant representation are in the public sector, and in the service sector.
 Compared to Asian-American women of other ethnicities, and women in the United States in general, Filipina Americans are more likely to be part of the work force; a large population, nearly one fifth (18%), of Filipina Americans worked as registered nurses.
 There is also a large number of Filipino domestic workers and care-givers in the US.
 More than 60% of Filipino Americans work in low-wage and/or service-sector work.

 Filipino Americans own a variety of businesses, making up 10.5% of all Asian owned businesses in the United States in 2007.
 In 2002, according to the Survey of Business Owners, there were over 125,000 Filipino-owned businesses; this increased by 30.4% to over 163,000 in 2007.
 By then, 25.4% of these businesses were in the retail industry, 23% were in the health care and social assistance industries, and they employed more than 142,000 people and generated almost $15.8 billion in revenue.
 Of those, just under three thousand (1.8% of all Filipino-owned businesses) were million dollar or more businesses.
 This means Filipino-owned businesses are significantly less likely to be million dollar or more than all Asians (5%).
 California had the largest number of Filipino-owned businesses, with the Los Angeles metropolitan area having the largest number of any metropolitan area in the United States.

 The Philippines is the largest exporters of Nurses and this is something that can be traced back to US colonialism.
-America has been relying on Filipino nurses on the frontlines since the AIDs pandemic.
-Despite making up only 4% of Registered Nurses in the US, the make up nearly a third of Covid-related deaths among registered nurses.
+America has been relying on Filipino nurses on the frontlines since the AIDS pandemic.
+Despite being comprised only 4% of registered nurses in the US, they were nearly a third of Covid-related deaths among registered nurses.

 American schools have also hired and sponsored the immigration of Filipino teachers and instructors.
 Some of these teachers were forced into labor outside the field of education, and mistreated by their recruiters.

 Among Overseas Filipinos, Filipino Americans are the largest remitters of US dollars to the Philippines.
 In 2005, their combined dollar remittances reached a record-high of almost $6.5 billion.
 In 2006, Filipino Americans sent more than $8 billion, which represents 57% of the total foreign remittances received by the Philippines.
 By 2012, this amount had reached $10.6 billion, but made up only 43% of total remittances.
 In 2021, the United States was the largest source of remittances to the Philippines, making up 40.5% of the $31.4 billion remittances received by the Philippines.